 - 28 oz crushed tomatoes

 - 1 tablespoon oregano

 - 2 teaspoons basil

 - 2 tablespoons olive oil or butter

 - 2 bay leaves

 - salt and pepper to taste

-- Simmer all ingredients on low fro 3-5 hours.
-Remove garlic cloves and bay leaves.
+- Simmer all ingredients on low for 3-5 hours.
+Remove garlic cloves and bay leaves and serve as desired.